tararoys/jekyll-now/_posts/2022-2-17-Getting-started-with-the-talon-alphabet.md

 title: Getting Started With The Talon Alphabet
 ---

-## Learning Talon's Magic Words for Typing Letters Of The Alphabet
+## Learning Talon's Magic Words for Typing Letters Of The English Alphabet

 Support ataraxy on ko-fi.com/ataraxy if you can afford the price of a coffee!